ignite/modules/x/claim/spec/05_params.md

 The decrease is linear.

 If `decayStart == decayEnd`, there is no decay for the airdrop but the airdrop ends at `decayEnd` and the remaining fund is transferred to the community pool.

+### `AirdropStart`

+This parameter determines the airdrop start time.
+When set, the user cannot claim the airdrop after completing the mission.
+The airdrop will be available only after the block time reaches the airdrop start time.
+If the mission was completed, the user could call the `MsgClaim` to claim an airdrop from a completed mission.
+The claim will be called automatically if the mission is completed and the airdrop start time is already reached.